A wedding portrait is a young couple’s first image as a new family. It will be a long-lasting memory.

-But how do you create great wedding poses in the limited time available on a wedding day?
+Wedding poses can make or break that couple’s first portraits.
+A great pose should flatter each individual while showing the connection between them.
+But how do you create great wedding poses in the limited time available during a wedding?

-Here are 14 wedding poses and several essential posing tips to get you started.
+Here are 14 wedding pose ideas and several essential posing tips to get you started.

 Essentials For Creating Great Wedding Poses

 Posing is an art form and it takes practice to master it.
 You also have to understand a few fundamentals.
 Knowing how to pose an individual is essential to creating flattering postures with two people.

 Unlike posing an individual, posing a couple is about creating a connection.
 Lindsay Adler has an excellent suggestion in her book The Photographer’s Guide to Posing.
 She claims that increasing the number of points where a couple physically touches increases the connection the two have inside the image.

 That concept of body language has made a dramatic impact on the quality of my own work.
 And I increased the variety of wedding poses I deliver.

 But there is no one-size-fits-all approach when it comes to couples pose ideas.
 Besides creating a pose that will flatter individual body types, photographers also need to respect how the couple interacts with each other.

 Couples don’t need to recreate the passionate kiss of a romance movie to showcase an intimate connection.
 Follow the couple’s lead.
 You can create an image that shows their unique love and connection with each other.

 Photographing an engagement session is an excellent opportunity to practice without the time pressure of the wedding.
 You need very similar posing ideas for an engagement session and for a wedding.
 The only exception is that you might need to adjust the posture for the formal wedding day attire.